 - 1 teaspoon dried oregano

-- Drain, rinse, add fresh water and cook for 10-15 minutes in a pressure cooker, until done.
-(You can also cook them on top of the stove, but it takes much longer—about 45 minutes..)
+- Drain, rinse, add fresh water and cook the dried beans for 10-15 minutes in a pressure cooker or Instant Pot, until done.
+(You can also cook them on top of the stove, but it takes much longer—about 45 minutes.)

 - Toss the diced green pepper in 2 tablespoons olive oil.

-- Bake for 20-30 minutes until nicely roasted and a bit smoky.
+- Bake the green peppers for 10-15 minutes until nicely roasted and a bit smoky.